erithion/tiril/README.md

 ## Structure

-Tiril was conceived as a client-server app where the server would take the burden of handling a continuously extending list of online dictionaries and maintaining the user database whereas its "client" would be a growing set of agents requesting translations from it.
+Tiril was conceived as a client-server app where the server would take the burden of handling a continiously-growing list of online dictionaries and maintaining the user database whereas its "client" would be a growing set of agents.
 That guarantees Tiril's presence virtually everywhere so that the user might count upon the translation regardless of whether he is watching a movie in a media player, surfing the Internet in a browser or working with textual information of any other kind.
 Currently Tiril consists of
 * Siril - the server with an embedded UI.
 * Viril - a [VLC](https://github.com/videolan) agent to translate subtitles.